 Media coverage: We use the Media Data together with Identity and Contact Data for Premier League-related publishing and media coverage.
 Except where you are not the subject of the Media Data, for example in general crowd shots, we will seek your consent and provide you with information about our intended use of such information.

-Other purposes: We could have to use your personal data which we hold to protect your or someone else's vital interests for example to make contact in rare emergency situations.
+Other purposes: We might have to use your personal data to protect your or someone else's vital interests for example to make contact in rare emergency situations.
 We could also have to use your personal data in connection with legal and regulatory matters such as our maintenance of business records, compliance with external reporting requirements and internal policies and procedures and responses to requests by government, law enforcement, regulators, courts, rights holders or other third parties including in respect of the use or misuse of intellectual property, such as our brand or media rights, or those of our licensees/commercial partners or their parties.
 Therefore we use this data on the basis that it is necessary both for our legitimate interests in protecting, defending and enforcing rights and interests in this way and also so that we can comply with legal obligations.
 We may also use your personal data when we process Media Data as part of our dedicated reporting and take-down programme helping to fight serious abuse against players, coaching staff and their families in social media.
 We use this data for our legitimate interests in fighting abuse and, where Sensitive Personal Data is involved, in order to prevent or detect unlawful acts, in connection with legal claims and where you have made the data public yourself.

 We will only use your personal data for the purposes for which we collected it as described above, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal data for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.